Submit request or call to make an appointment.

 Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart.

 If left untreated, the condition could lead to:

 Unlike regular hypertension, which refers to high blood pressure across the circulatory system, pulmonary hypertension can’t be measured with a blood pressure cuff.

-Some tests we perform to diagnose pulmonary hypertension include:
+Some diagnostic tests we perform include:

 Since pulmonary hypertension is often the result of an underlying condition, your treatment likely will focus on that cause.
 Managing symptoms and slowing the disease’s progress often will start with medication.

 There are many pulmonary hypertension medications to achieve different results.
 Some will open narrowed blood vessels; others act on a substance that narrows blood vessels.
 Still others eliminate excess fluid from the body or help the right ventricle pump harder.

 It may take some time of trying different medications to find the right combination that provides the best outcome for you.
 Our pulmonologists have the experience to match your condition with the available treatments.

 The board-certified and fellowship-trained physicians with Norton Pulmonary Specialists are leaders in caring for Louisville and Southern Indiana patients with asthma, chronic obstructive pulmonary disease (COPD), emphysema and other lung diseases.

 Select an appointment date and time from available spots listed below.